jaspervdj/jaspervdj/drafts/12-urenloop.markdown

 service.
 What does this mean for us?
 We get simple, robust nodes we can use as:

 - linux node: we can simply SSH to them and set them up
-- router: to create a more complicated network setup (see later)
+- switch: to create a more complicated network setup (see later)
 - receiver: sending all received bluetooth data to a central computing node

 [Voyage Linux]: http://linux.voyage.hk/